MoonMeet/MoonMeet-Android/README.md

  - ...

 ### Thanks for contributing
-Thanks, they help to keep **Sketchware Pro** alive.
+Thanks, they help to keep **Moon Meet** alive.
 It's better to have multiple people work on a project, for more ideas, less bugs
 (sadly sometimes more), and generally quicker development.
-Each (helpful) contribution that gets thankfully accepted, gets noted down in the "About Modders" activity.
-We'll contact you how to note your contributions to Sketchware Pro.
+Each (helpful) contribution that gets thankfully accepted.

 ### Authors:
 - Rayen Mark [(@AlucardTN)](https://github.com/AlucardTN) - Mobile App Dev.